Runes

 divisibility

-configures the max amount of token each single tx can mint if specified.term
+configures the max amount of token each single tx can mint if specified.

 configures the termination block if specified.